A Message To You Rudy

 Not quite in those words, but he has

-told a virtual meeting of Conservative MPs that devolution has been, quote, a disaster in Scotland.
+told a virtual meeting of Conservative MPs that devolution has been, quotes, a disaster in Scotland.
+I mean, there might be a subtext of these complicated words.

-I mean, I guess the point he was trying to make maybe tangentially is that he is a career buffoon who shouldn't be left alone and unattended in charge of a kid's glockenspiel, let alone a whole f ⁇ ing country.
+I mean I guess the point he was trying to make maybe tangentially is that he is a career buffoon who shouldn't be left alone and unattended in charge of a kid's Glockenspiel, let alone a whole f ⁇ ing country.

 I'm reading between the lines there, of course.